How to Write Funnier Jokes

 Pause to let the audience laugh if they’re going to laugh.
 Otherwise, you’ll step on the laugh you’ve worked so hard to get.

 If you write the Reveal at the beginning or middle of your punchline, then you’ll probably perform it that way.
-Now you’ve written the punchline is such a way as to automatically diminish or kill the laugh because of the improper placement in the punchline of the Reveal.
+Now you’ve written the punchline is such a way as to automatically stops on or kill the laugh because of the improper placement in the punchline of the Reveal because you violated the funnier jokes tip.

 This has nothing to do with talent or funny, it’s chronically bad joke writing technique interrupting the audience’s laughter.
 The audience will stop laughing to hear what you’re saying.
 The worst part is that it’s unnecessary to make the joke work.
 The joke already worked, but if you talk over the laugh, they will stop laughing.

-When you end your joke’s punchline with the Reveal and take a pause to allow laughter, then you’re clearly communicating your funny idea and allowing the audience time to respond.
+To use the funnier jokes tip, end your jokes with the Reveal and take a pause to allow laughter.
+Then you’re clearly communicating your funny idea and allowing the audience time to respond.
 After all, isn’t that what you’re up there for in the first place.
 So, make sure that everything leading up to the punchline builds up the Reveal so that it has the maximum impact.

-In this series of joke writing articles, you’ve learned How to Write Funnier Jokes: Tip 1 – Make Setups and Punchlines Short.
-In this joke writing technique article you’ve learned: How to Write Funnier Jokes: Tip 2 – End Punchlines with the Reveal.
+In this series of joke writing articles, you’ve learned How to Write Funnier Jokes: Tip 1 – Short Setups and Punchlines .
+In this joke writing technique article you’ve learned: How to Write Funnier Jokes Tip 2 – End Punchlines with the Reveal.

 Even though these classes are named a beginning and advanced, they are actually classes that stand up comedians of any number of years of experience can take.
 They are beginning and advanced in the Greg Dean system.
 If you’re interested in faster and better ways to create good jokes and you want to dive deeper on joke writing then you’ll want to take both of these classes.